 Course Objectives

-Upon successful completion of this course students will be able to demonstrate the appropriate knowledge and skill base to understand the basic principles of
+Upon successful completion of this course students will be able to demonstrate the appropriate knowledge and skill base to understand the basic principles of:

 1. Describe and differentiate the physiological and pathophysiological responses to inflammatory and non-inflammatory conditions and the influence of these responses on the design, implementation, and the progression of therapeutic interventions.
 (TI-1)